Chokurei/Docker_DL/Docker_Tutorial/README.md

     RUN apt-get update && apt-get install -y \
                            zip \
                            unzip
+   #FROM ubuntu means pull ubuntu, MAINTAINER is author's information, Run means run the orders, && means run after, \ can omit overlapped oders such as apt-get install
 ### Step 3: build a image based the Dockerfile:
     $ sudo docker build -t test:1 .
    #docker build is aimed to build a image based on Dockerfile, -t: image's name and its Tag, '.' the file which contains Dockerfile